robenkleene/design-references/houdini/houdini-glossary.md

 ## Simulations

-- **FLIP Fluids**: A hybrid method of particle and grids improved from PIC (Particle-In-Cell) method for fluid dynamics simulation.
+- **FLIP Fluids**: "Fluid Implicit Particle", A hybrid method of particle and grids improved from PIC (Particle-In-Cell) method for fluid dynamics simulation.